Close Menu

 Elmvale School

-SCAMP through the ImMerse Festival recently worked with Elmvale School in Annan, where three classes of 25 pupils got to take part in water testing, invertebrate investigations and saltmarsh science.
-This gave the children access to new knowledge about the environment they live near, including “the merse” or Saltmarsh and the river Annan Estuary.
+Through the recent ImMerse Festival, SCAMP worked with Elmvale School in Annan, where three classes of 25 pupils got to take part in water testing, invertebrate investigations and saltmarsh science.
+This gave the children access to new knowledge about the environment they live near, including “the merse” or saltmarsh and the river Annan Estuary.
 SCAMP will continue to develop further education projects with schools.

 The Wild Goose Festival